hpiwowar/citation11k/analysis/stats.md

 ### Challenges collecting citation data

 This study required obtaining citation counts for thousands of articles using PubMed IDs.
-This was not possible at the time of data collection using either Thomson Reuter's Web of Science or Google Scholar.
+This was not supported at the time of data collection using either Thomson Reuter's Web of Science or Google Scholar.
 While this type of query was (and is) supported by Elsevier's Scopus database, we lacked institutional access to Scopus, individual subscriptions were not available, and attempts to request access through Scopus staff were unsuccessful.
 One of us (HP) attempted to use the British Library's walk-in access of Scopus while visiting the UK.
-Unfortunately, the British Library’s policies did not permit any method of electronic input of the PubMed identifier list.
+Unfortunately, the British Library’s policies did not permit any method of electronic input of the PubMed identifier list (the list is 10,000 elements long).
 HP eventually obtained official access to Scopus through a Research Worker agreement with Canada's National Research Library (NRC-CISTI), after being fingerprinted to obtain a police clearance certificate because she had recently lived in the United States.

 Our understanding of research practice suffers because access to tools and data is so difficult.